-Spartan College has internal scholarship and grant opportunities to assist in paying for college.
+Spartan College of Aeronautics and Technology has internal scholarship and grant opportunities to assist in paying for college.
 Contact the campus Student Services Department or Student Finance Department for details and the application process.
 In addition, other scholarships in several areas of study are offered through outside organizations.
-A Spartan scholarship is a bona fide financial grant-in-aid to a qualified student that is issued for recognized and acceptable purposes that include specified criteria that a student must meet in order to be eligible for and receive the scholarship.
+A Spartan College of Aeronautics and Technology scholarship is a bona fide financial grant-in-aid to a qualified student that is issued for recognized and acceptable purposes that include specified criteria that a student must meet in order to be eligible for and receive the scholarship.